• Home

 Sealing concrete

-Summary: Learn how to seal concrete, prepare the surface and apply sealant to protect the concrete surface from weathering.
+Summary: Step by step guide and video showing how to seal concrete, prepare the surface and apply sealant to protect the concrete surface from weathering.

 Sealing concrete is necessary if you want to prevent the access of water into the pores of a concrete surface.
 Usually a sealer is required in newly laid concrete, which will give it an attractive finish as well as suitable protection from the elements.